arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Let's talk about the several approaches to Reconciliation after network partitions
 * What are the Fallacies of Distributed Computing?
 * When would you use Request/Reply and when Publish/Subscribe?
 * Why do we usually put so much effort for having stateless services?
 What's so good in stateless code and why and when statefullness is bad?
+* REST and SOAP: when would you choose one and when the other?

 ####[[↑]](#toc) <a name='management'>Questions about Software Lifecycle and Team Management:</a>